 Particle analysis is nevertheless also very important in automobile production.
 Here, too, the highest standards of cleanliness must be guaranteed.
 Compliance with these standards begins right back with the components being used, which are extremely sensitive and are exposed to numerous contamination risks during production.
 Keeping these risks as low as possible takes top priority.
 Compliance with all requirements, norms and standards is regularly checked using special tests of cleanliness for quality assurance in several analytic stages.

 i3 Membrane has developed special membranes for applications in the pharmaceutical, chemical and automobile industries.
 The track-etched filters, which are coated with gold by vapor deposition, deliver optimal reflection in Fourier transform infrared (FTIR) microscopy and Raman spectroscopy.
 They make a suitable conductive substrate for imaging with scanning electron microscopy (EDX/WDX).

-The various pore sizes of the membranes permit filtration of all organic and inorganic particles.
+The different pore sizes of the polyester membranes allow the filtration of all organic and inorganic particles.
 The filters are an indispensable tool for many companies in the pharmaceutical industry, the chemical industry and the automobile industry.